The Puerto Rico Open

 Lamely himself resides and went to college in the Sunshine state whilst two time champion Michael Bradley is a Florida man through and through.

-The Florida connection doesn’t end there as George McNeil, Greg Kraft & most recent winner DA Points also all at least either hail from Florida, went to college there or live there.
+The Florida connection doesn’t end there as George McNeil, Greg Kraft & DA Points also all at least either hail from Florida, went to college there or live there.

-Of the remaining four winners since the event began Brown is a Georgia man, whilst Hadley went to college there.
+Of the remaining four winners up to 2017 from when the event began Brown is a Georgia man, whilst Hadley went to college there.

-The odd men out are 2016 winner Tony Finau who hails from Utah and 15 winner Cejka who is a Vegas resident.
+The odd men out were 2016 winner Tony Finau who hails from Utah and 2015 winner Cejka who is a Vegas resident.

-Beyond this the picture gets rather blurred.
+All in all it would be fair to say the picture is rather blurred.
 Finau one of the longest hitters on tour won the year after Cejka one of the shortest hitters on tour.
 Other shorter hitters such as Bradley and Points have triumphed but equally in his day McNeil was one of the longest of the tee.

-From a course correlation point of view the obvious events to look at are the Mayakoba, Pebble Beach, The RSM and other Coastal tracks particularly those in Florida.
+From a course correlation point of view the obvious events to look at are the Mayakoba, The Corales Puntacana, Pebble Beach, The RSM and The Heritage.

-Temperatures look set for the low 80s all week with a mix of sunshine, clouds and some possible rain or even a storm thrown in.
+Temperatures look set for the low 80s all week with a mix of sunshine, clouds and the possibility of a shower thrown in.

-Wind looks like it could be a factor with gusts of 15-20mph + a possibility on all four days.
+Wind looks like it could be a factor with gusts of 25mph + a possibility on all four days.

 As I always say though…this could all change!